-Although beginners, as well as some experienced golfers, do experience problems with their slice, it is not tough to correct it.
+Most of the beginners as well as some experienced golfers do experience problems with their slice.
+But it is not very tough to correct the slice.
 Anyone who wants to become a pro-level golfer needs to have deeper knowledge about correcting a slice.
 In this case, a better thing to do is to study how to correct a slice with a driver.

 Try to not aiming left, paying closer attention to your divots, accurate & perfect ball position, elbow trucked, fixing the grip, transferring your weight, and, most importantly, focusing on the release – these are all the advice I used to get for fixing my slices.

 All of the above information or advice are relevant and to-the-point.
 But for fixing a slice, it is a must to have a clear idea about how to implement the above-mentioned slice fixes.

 To be honest, how to fix a slice with a driver is not difficult.
 All you need is time and proper practice.
 Also, you need to have the appropriate tools and knowledge for fixing a slice.

 In my early days of golfing (when I was a young golfer), I experienced tremendous problems with my slice.
 And, trust me, it used to irritate me a lot.

 I did all that I could do to correct my slice.
 For example, I would make the swing a bit harder, closing the clubface, trying harder, aiming way left, along with many other things.
 Yes, I tried these but ended up having no positive outcome.